Ebazhanov/linkedin-skill-assessments-quizzes/git/git-quiz.md

 - [ ] Copy the code and start a new issue, then use backticks around the function to create the issue
 - [ ] Select the function with the mouse, then right click and select reference in new issue
 - [ ] Click the line number with the function and select reference function in an issue

+#### Q147.
+You’re reviewing a file in a repository and want to link to the current version of the file, even if it gets updated later.
+How can you achieve this?
+- [ ] Go to the Code tab and click Download zip
+- [ ] Right click the code text and select Permalink
+- [x] Click Permalink on the code view
+- [ ] Copy the URL from the address bar